IsabellaJimenez24/ij_proj/README.md

-# ANALYZING TEXT ON AGRICULTURAL WASTE
+# USING PYTHON TO ANALYZE TEXT ON AGRICULTURAL WASTE

-Summary:

-Conclusions:

-#Enter image#
+# Abstract: